 They felt pity for monkeys, then frequently found in pet stores, and bought several.
 Word got out and individuals, the Society for the Prevention of Cruelty to Animals and zoos asked them to take more.
 They became a chapter of the National Simian Society.
 Ursula’s favorites were woolly monkeys from Brazil and capuchins.
 They renovated the garage with large cages, but a few lived in their house in St James, Long Island.

 The monkeys could cause chaos by opening jars, and hanging jewelry and even car keys in the trees.
 Each monkey had a name that s/he responded to.
-In the wild wooly monkeys live 40 years or so, but in the northern climate only 20.
+In the wild woolly monkeys live 40 years or so, but in the northern climate only 20.
 The Kwartas and their monkeys were featured in an article in the New York Times in November 1978.

 Casimir, who had become a sales representative with an electronics company subsidized the sanctuary which barely broke even.
 Ursula worked around the clock looking after the monkeys.